Tea Ceremony Study: Stats, Facts and the Attitudes of Foreign Travelers

 Japanese Tea Ceremony

-Tea ceremony at Kyoto Machiya by Kimono Tea ceremony MAIKOYA
+Authentic Tea Ceremony Kyoto Machiya Tea Ceremony at Kyoto Machiya by Kimono Tea Ceremony MAIKOYA

 The Japanese tea ceremony is a ritual or cultural activity that involves the solemn preparation and presentation of matcha, or powdered green tea.
 This ceremony was largely influenced by Zen Buddhism, one of the first instructional books on the proper preparation of tea, “Cha Ching”, written by a Chinese Buddhist priest.
 This book taught the ideal temperature of hot water and the use of vessels for tea, much like the modern tea ceremonies observed today.
 Throughout history, tea ceremonies have been observed mostly by those in power or nobles as a show of status.